Business District Revitalization Effort

 & City Hall Cinema

 Come enjoy a blast from the past and a portal to the future all rolled up into one!
 The restored 1924 building is a site to see and performances make the best impressions here with our fantastic acoustics.
 If movies are what you are looking for, come spend the 2nd and 4th weekends with us for FREE!
-Winter Shows: Friday at 7pm and Saturday 6pm & 8pm.
-Sumer Shows: Friday & Saturday at 8pm.
-Contact Lauren Bush for titles or join our facebook page and group.
-800+ visitors in 60 days can’t be wrong!
+August to May Shows: Saturday 6pm & 8pm, Sunday 3 pm.
+Summer Shows: Friday & Saturday at 8pm.
+Contact Lauren Bush for titles or join our City Hall Cinema facebook page and Movies At City Hall Cinema facebook group.